Victoria’s Secret Angel Alexina Graham Puts Her Derriere On Display In Lace Thong On Instagram

 Victoria’s Secret announced last month that Graham would be joining the ranks of its famous Angels, as Hello! magazine has noted.
 The model dedicated her accomplishment to those who tormented her in her childhood, as she revealed she was cruelly targeted by classmates in school.

-“I was badly bullied at school as a teenager,” she told Hello!.
+“I was badly bullied at school as a teenager,” she told Hello! magazine.
 “But it gave me a backbone.
 I would never cry in front of bullies – it’s important to show that you’re stronger than them.
 Bullying in any form is unacceptable.”

 View this post on Instagram